JOIN THE MHC AGENTS4CHANGE ON CAMPUS PILOT PROGRAM

 Agents4Change are allies of MHC, they are not official staff and are not condoned to intervene in serious mental health crisis situations, or to advise medically in anyway.
 Agents4Change are volunteers of MHC and a steppingstone to outside resources.

-Applications for the MHC Agents4Change Pilot Program will be accepted until September 24, 2021.
+Applications for the MHC Agents4Change Pilot Program are being accepted now.

 About the Creator: